Statistical topological data analysis using persistence landscapes: Introduction

 \section{Introduction}

-Topological data analysis (TDA) consists of a growing set of methods that provide insight to the ``shape'' of data~\cite{ghrist:survey,carlsson:topologyAndData}.
+Topological data analysis (TDA) consists of a growing set of methods that provide insight to the ``shape'' of data \citep[see the surveys][]{ghrist:survey,carlsson:topologyAndData}.
 These tools may be of particular use in understanding global features of high dimensional data that are not readily accessible using other techniques.
-The use of TDA has been limited by the difficulty of combining the main tool of the subject, the \emph{barcode} or \emph{persistence diagram} with statistics.
+The use of TDA has been limited by the difficulty of combining the main tool of the subject, the \emph{barcode} or \emph{persistence diagram} with statistics and machine learning.
 Here we present an alternative approach, using a new summary that we call the \emph{persistence landscape}.
-The main technical advantage of this descriptor is that it is a function and so we can utilize the vector space structure of its underlying function space.
+The main technical advantage of this descriptor is that it is a function and so we can use the vector space structure of its underlying function space.
 In fact, this function space is a separable Banach space and we apply the theory of random variables with values in such spaces.
-Furthermore, since the persistence landscapes are piecewise-linear functions, calculations with them are much faster than the corresponding calculations with barcodes or persistence diagrams, removing a second serious obstruction to the wider use of topological methods in data analysis.
+Furthermore, since the persistence landscapes are sequences of piecewise-linear functions, calculations with them are much faster than the corresponding calculations with barcodes or persistence diagrams, removing a second serious obstruction to the wider use of topological methods in data analysis.

-Notable successes of TDA include the discovery of a subgroup of breast cancers~\cite{nlc:topologyBreastCancer}, an understanding of the topology of the space of natural images~\cite{cidsz:mumford} and the topology of orthodontic data~\cite{hgk:jasa}, and the detection of genes with a periodic profile~\cite{segmentation}.
+Notable successes of TDA include the discovery of a subgroup of breast cancers by \citet{nlc:topologyBreastCancer}, an understanding of the topology of the space of natural images by \citet{cidsz:mumford} and the topology of orthodontic data by \citet{hgk:jasa}, and the detection of genes with a periodic profile by \citet{segmentation}. \citet{deSilvaGhrist:homologicalSensorNetworks:capitalized,deSilvaGhrist:coverageInSNvPH:capitalized} used topology to prove coverage in sensor networks.